whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/2-understanding-webpages-and-websites.md

 Stores frequently have user ratings, which can help you understand a store's reputation based on the reports of people who actually shop there.
 We consider a large number of positive user reviews as evidence of positive reputation.

 Many other kinds of websites have reputations as well.
-For example, you might find that a newspaper website has won journalistic awards.
-Prestigious awards, such as the Pulitzer Prize award, are strong evidence of positive reputation.
+For example, you might find that a newspaper (with an associated website) has won journalistic awards.
+Prestigious awards, such as the Pulitzer Prize award, or a history of high quality original reporting are strong evidence of positive reputation.

 When a high level of authoritativeness or expertise is needed, the reputation of a website should be judged on what expert opinions have to say.
 Recommendations from expert sources, such as professional societies, are strong evidence of very positive reputation.